DimitriPalmer22/Relapse-Code-Documentation/_temp/01-19 Dimitri Todo.md

 ### Scenes to Test in the Editor
 - Garden_Ghostrunner - Test the movement & dash power
-- Garden_CombatArena - Test all the guns & powers that are available
+- Garden_CombatArena - Test all the guns & powers that are available.
+How does combat overall feel?
-- Alex_Garden_Combat (Turn off the Player UI game object to get rid of the images staying on screen) -
+- Alex_Garden_Combat (Turn off the Player UI game object to get rid of the images staying on screen).
+Test combat + level navigation
+-

 # Play the Main Level in the Build